fogfish/esio/README.md

 #Esio: Elasticsearch I/O

-Esio is an Erlang library that provides an HTTP client for [Elasticsearch](https://www.elastic.co/products/elasticsearch), which provides a  sophisticated [RESTful API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html).
+Esio is an Erlang library that provides an HTTP client for [Elasticsearch](https://www.elastic.co/products/elasticsearch), which offers a sophisticated [RESTful API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html).
 It implements a data access layer for Erlang applications and makes data and objects semantic-friendly with Erlang.

 Unlike other projects, Esio does not aim to provide a generic HTTP-proxy approach.
 Instead, it does the following:
 * uses an urn-base schema to resolve identity crises and the hierarchical nature of index/type/key notation